miracle-42/demo.futureforms/README.md

 To list and edit complex relational data structures for the internal organisation.

-Business application vs. Static: FutureForms is primarily made for interactive applications where you edit & search for data like Google.
+Business application vs. Static: FutureForms is primarily made for interactive applications where you edit & search for data like Google, webmail or games.
-Static data like Wikipedia & dictionaries is not the primary focus for FutureForms.
+Static data like newspapers, Wikipedia & dictionaries is not the primary focus for FutureForms.
 Data entry applications is the main focus.

 As database backends FutureForms supports both PostgreSQL and Oracle RDBMS.
-Build in static read-only list in Javascript is also supported.
+Build in static read-only list in Javascript is also supported, when data seldomly changes.

 To try out FutureForms go to the
 [install section](#install-futureforms-featured-demo-and-tutorial-installation) .